User Tools

 ===== 1.
 Introduction ===== ===== 1.
 Introduction =====

--The BLOOM LiFePO4 battery includes a Battery Management System (BMS) that interfaces with the Victron GX device and can support multiple batteries connected in parallel.+The Discover LiFePO<sub>4</sub> battery includes a Battery Management System (BMS) that interfaces with the Victron GX device and can support multiple batteries connected in parallel.
+-The BLOOM LiFePO4 battery includes a Battery Management System (BMS) that interfaces with the Victron GX device and can support multiple batteries connected in parallel.+The Discover LiFePO<sub>4</sub> battery features a Battery Management System (BMS) that interfaces with the Victron GX device and supports multiple batteries connected in parallel.

 Configuration, installation, service, and operating tasks should only be performed by qualified personnel in consultation with local authorities having jurisdiction and authorized dealers.
 Qualified personnel should have training, knowledge, and experience in: Configuration, installation, service, and operating tasks should only be performed by qualified personnel in consultation with local authorities having jurisdiction and authorized dealers.
 Qualified personnel should have training, knowledge, and experience in: